pack-it-forms/pack-it-forms/README.md

 important because some form fields have different values in the sender and receiver version of the form.

-The argument to the `envelope` template should start with either "sender_", "receiver_" or "viewer_".
-This selects whether it will expand to information relating to the sender of the message, the receiver of the message or the current operator, respectively.
+The argument to the `envelope` template may start with either "sender_" or "receiver_", to say whether it expands to information relating to the sender of the message or the receiver of the message, respectively.
 The rest of the argument may be any one of:

 | Name                | Description                                           |